lakbychance/resync/frontend/development/JavaScript/README.md

 - What are the ways to declare variables in JS ?
 - Shallow vs deep copy in JS ?
 - Microtask vs Macrotask queue ?
+- What is event bubbling ?
+Explain it’s benefits.
+- call vs bind vs apply ?
+- Memoizing a function in JS ?